codeforamerica/DNS-Service/README.md

 If you need to add a new DNS record to codeforamerica.org, edit the file [`host-records.csv`](host-records.csv) and submit a pull request via Github.
+Records should be live within a few minutes depending on speed of Travis and Heroku.
+Check with [whatsmydns.net](https://www.whatsmydns.net).

 Code
 ----